openstack/charm-deployment-guide/deploy-guide/source/app-managing-power-events-topology.rst

 .. note::

-    Juju applications can be given custom names at deployement time (see `Application groups`_ in the Juju documentation).
+    Juju applications can be given custom names at deploy time (see `Application groups`_ in the Juju documentation).
 This document will call out these `named applications` wherever they occur.